openshift/enhancements/enhancements/console/expose-network-features.md

 [In the new network policy creation forms, some fields may depend on the type of cluster network type](https://issues.redhat.com/browse/NETOBSERV-16).
-For example, `OpenShiftSDN` neither supports egress network policies nor ingress exceptions.
+For example, `OpenShiftSDN` neither supports egress network policies nor ingress ipblock exceptions.
 The related fields should be only visible when the cluster network is `OVNKubernetes`.

 ### Goals